 Fireplaces can become dirty quickly as smoke and soot accumulates over time.
 Also, black stains and ashy residue are left around the fireplace which can make cleaning quite difficult.
 The process of cleaning a brick fireplace requires more seriousness than most people think, because if care is not taken, the bricks might get damaged or discolored.

-When trying to clean soot from a fireplace, you can try any of these two processes
+When trying to clean soot from a fireplace or if you are wondering how to clean smoke damage off bricks, you can try any of these two processes:

 Note; improper and/or over cleaning may damage your brick, it’s therefore advised you test any cleaning material on an inconspicuous place before applying it on your brick.
 To remove soot from brick that is not in good condition, mix a 50/50 solution of laundry bleach and water, pour into a spray bottle, spritz the bricks, and then scrub with a soft-bristled brush.
 Rinse with water.

 Common burnt clay bricks are formed by pressing in molds, after which the bricks are dried and fired in a kiln.
 They are used typically in work that require no special aesthetic appearances.
 Plastering and rendering are usually applied whenever these types of bricks are used on the walls.

 Sand lime bricks are a mixture of sand, fly ash and lime that undergo a chemical process during wet mixing.
 The mix is then molded under pressure forming the brick.
 Sand lime bricks offer greater advantages than conventional clay bricks; some of the advantages are highlighted below;

 Their color appearance is gray instead of the regular reddish color.